radio4000/blog/content/posts/how-to-discover-new-music.md

 Of course, if you enjoy this, or out of curiosity you'd like to know more, look for these names on Discogs, and follow the links!

+### Bandcamp

+Because [Bandcamp](https://bandcamp.com/) is working on offering a fair cut on sales, this platform is being increasingly used by artists, labels and other publishing houses to release their work.
+You can listen to music that has been uploaded in good quality.

+It is always better to know for what you are looking for when going there as the interface does not lead to exploration accross their database.
+For a Wikipedia feeling, where links lead to unexpected gems, see the section on Discogs.

+Great thing being that it is possible to follow favorite artists and labels, and be notified of their new releases.
+Bandcamp is one of the few platform with Discogs on which the label is visible.
+See the labels section for why this is a happy fact.

-### Magazine and blogs
+### Blogs and magazines

+Blogs have been one of the most fantastic creation of Internet.
+Each of them islands of knowledge spread accross blog hosting platforms, Blogger, Wordpress instances.

+Many music diggers and amateurs present and share their discoveries online.
+They offer a wide range, sometimes hyper-specialized, of genre explorations to whoever wants to spend the time to listen.

-There are many magazines about music, talking about releases of new or old music, generalist or specialized.
+There are also many magazines about music, talking about releases of new or old tunes, generalist or specialized.
 Jazz, raggae, techno, look out for yours.
 Find some online, or at the kiosk.

 ### Radios
 Maybe the good old FM radio does not satisfy you any longer?
 No worries, there are plenty of web based radios with dedicated people willing to share the good tunes.
 [This list](https://blog.radio4000.com/radio-list) could help getting started.

 ### Radio4000